Sunday, 26 April 2026

 In this project, I built an advanced home lab that focuses on security, high availability, and full control over my infrastructure.
 The goal was to create an environment similar to enterprise networks, but fully self-hosted and managed by me.

-The lab combines networking, virtualization, monitoring, and Zero Trust access into one consistent system.
+The lab combines networking, virtualization, monitoring, security and Zero Trust access into one consistent system.

 Network Overview